 - Either party may appear pro se or with counsel.

-- The rules of evidence as applicable to an agency or administrative proceeding shall apply
+- The rules of evidence as applicable to an agency or administrative proceeding shall apply.

 The Office of the Attorney General seeks to ensure that our services and programs are fully accessible to all.
 In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
-Official Code, Section 2-1401.01 et. seq., (Act) the Office of the Attorney General and the District of Columbia do not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, familial status, family responsibilities, matriculation, political affiliation, disability, genetic information, source of income, or place of residence or business.
+Official Code, Section 2-1401.01 et. seq., (Act) the Office of the Attorney General and the District of Columbia does not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, familial status, family responsibilities, matriculation, political affiliation, disability, genetic information, source of income, or place of residence or business.
 Sexual harassment is a form of sex discrimination which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.

 In addition, if you do you require any accommodation due to a disability or impairment to participate in this or other Office of Attorney General service or program, please contact Tonia Robinson at (202) 724-6516.